Things You Should Not Do After A Car Accident in Alabama

 Hopefully you will never find yourself in a car accident but unfortunately it is likely at some point during your lifetime.
 On average, there are 6 million car accidents in America on a yearly basis.
 Around 90 people die daily when something goes wrong behind the wheel.
 There are things that you can do when you are involved in a car accident to prevent serious injury, help others that might be involved and to make sure everything goes smoothly in terms of insurance.
 The majority of car accidents are not usually life threatening but they are still pretty scary and can affect your life in other ways.
-If you ever find yourself crashing into another car/person or being crashed into, there are some things you should definitely NOT do.
+If you ever find yourself crashing into another car/person or being crashed into and ask yourself “what should i do after a car accident?”
+Here are some things you should definitely NOT do.

 Things NOT To Do When You Are In A Car Accident